lix-pm/lix.client/README.md

     In Haxe, this was hard because the Haxe compiler didn't know how to find the dependencies, it ran haxelib to find out where they are.
 Breaking this apart is one of the things Haxe Shim does, by intercepting any "-lib" arguments and replacing them with "-cp" arguments based on a simple standard.

-    What's the standard Haxe Shim expects (and that Lix provides)?
+    What's the standard Haxe Shim expects (and that lix provides)?

     There is a "haxe_libraries" folder, and inside it is one hxml file for each dependency.
 When haxe wants to use "tink_core", it looks for "haxe_libraries/tink_core.hxml", and then uses all of the arguments, class paths and defines from that hxml file in the haxe build.

 - **You can run one command, `lix download` to get all of your dependencies installed after cloning, pulling or checking out a branch.**

-    The hxml files Lix generates have information about how to install the dependency - from haxelib, GitHub, GitLab, or Http.
+    The hxml files lix generates have information about how to install the dependency - from haxelib, GitHub, GitLab, or Http.
 This allows it to rebuild the exact same environment it is expecting, whether you are switching branches, revisiting old code or cloning a repo for the first time.

     Just run `lix download` and your dependencies will be perfectly in sync.

+    On top of downloading the necessary libraries, lix will also download the right Haxe version and make sure neko is available too.

 - **Your entire `haxe_libraries` folder should be tracked in version control.**

     NPM and Yarn have a package.json file.
 Yarn has a yarn.lock file.
 Hmm has a "hmm.json" file.
-With Lix, you just commit the whole "haxe_libraries" folder to version control, making it easy to track any changes to dependency versions.
+With lix, you just commit the whole "haxe_libraries" folder to version control, making it easy to track any changes to dependency versions.

     This means whenever you switch branches, pull an update or merge changes it is easy to get the exact dependencies in sync.